Jige

-A jige (Korean: 지게) is a traditional Korean farming tool used by farmers to carry large quantities of heavy materials.
-The tool is used in agricultural communities to facilitate the transportation of large quantities of materials such as compost, grain, wood, and grass.
-Its design varies depending on the region.
-A jige is easy to make and has been used extensively due to the mountainous terrain of Korea.
+A jige (Korean: 지게) is a traditional Korean pack frame used to carry large quantities of heavy materials.
+It has been attested to for centuries, and was used in agricultural communities to facilitate the transportation of large quantities of materials such as compost, grain, wood, and grass.
+Its design varied depending on the region.
+They are easy to make and have been used extensively due to the mountainous terrain of Korea.

+The tool was widely used even during the 1950–1953 Korean War, during which Americans called the tool A-frame.